AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Alaska None None Yes, all drivers Primary Fine Maximum $500 fine 2

-Arkansas Yes, for drivers ages 18-21 and for those in school and highway work zones Yes, drivers under age 18 Yes, all drivers Primary Fine $25-$250 for first offense, $50-$500 for subsequent offenses; fines may double if texting while driving causes an accident 2
+Arkansas Yes, for drivers between the ages of 18 and 21 and for those in school and highway work zones Yes, drivers under the age of 18.
+Drivers ages 18 to 21 can use a cell phone for calls with a Bluetooth device Yes, all drivers Primary Fine $25-$250 for first offense, $50-$500 for subsequent offenses; fines may double if texting while driving causes an accident 2

-Colorado None Yes, drivers under age 18 Yes, all drivers Primary Fine, possible imprisonment if involving injuries or death Minors: $50 for first offense, $100 for subsequent offenses
+Colorado Yes, all drivers (new bill in effect Jan.
+1, 2025) Yes, drivers under age 18 Yes, all drivers Secondary Fine, possible imprisonment if involving injuries or death Minors: $50 for first offense, $100 for subsequent offenses

 Adults: $300 for each offense, possible $1,000 fine if someone is injured in an accident caused by texting while driving